linked-db/linked-ql/README.md

 [👉 Follow](https://x.com/LinkedQL) • [💖 Sponsor](https://github.com/sponsors/ox-harris)

-LinkedQL is next-generation SQL (Postgres and MySQL) for modern apps — with syntax niceties, built-in reactivity, self-versioning, and workflow automation — all without leaving SQL.
+**LinkedQL is a classic Postgres/MySQL client — like `node-postgres` and `mysql2` — but reimagined for modern apps!** _Handy syntax shorthands_ • _Out-of-the-box reactivity_ • _Automatic database versioning & painless migrations_ • _Smart workflow automation_

+**Actually...** it's less a DB client revolution, more an SQL upgrade — that brings the best of modern database tooling into SQL itself.

-LinkedQL is JS-based and works both in Nodejs and in the browser (coming soon)
+LinkedQL is JS-based and works cross-environment: Nodejs and the browser.

 </div>

 > [!IMPORTANT]
 > This is **@linked-db/linked-ql@next** — our upcoming iteration.
-> See [@linked-db/linked-ql@0.3.*](https://github.com/linked-db/linked-ql) for the current version (covered in the [wiki](https://github.com/linked-db/linked-ql/wiki)).
+> See [@linked-db/linked-ql@0.3.*](https://github.com/linked-db/linked-ql) for the current version (being also the version covered in the [docs](https://github.com/linked-db/linked-ql/wiki)).

 ## 🚀 Quick-start